histefanhere/geek-wars/players-handbook.md

 # Players handbook

+Thanks for choosing to play and participate in the official Geek NZ Geek Wars!
+There's a couple of things you should know before you go into it, including how to score points for your clan, and geek etiquette.
+This handbook will tell you everything you need to know!

 ## Table of contents

 * [Capturing the other clan's treasure](#capturing-the-other-clans-treasure)
 * [Preventing the other clan from capturing your treasure](#preventing-the-other-clan-from-capturing-your-treasure)
 * [Getting kills](#getting-kills)

-Thanks for choosing to play and participate in the official Geek NZ Geek Wars!
-There's a couple of things you should know before you go into it, including how to score points for your clan, and geek etiquette.

 ## Capturing the other clan's treasure